-In business, we know that profits are everything and it’s important to know your costs for every load.
+In the trucking industry, we know that profits are everything and it’s important to know your costs for every load.
 As an owner of a trucking company, making sure you exceed your break-even point is crucial to staying on the road.
 One of the most important things you can do before you start negotiating your rate per mile with shippers and brokers is to calculate out your cost per mile (CPM).

 Figuring out your CPM isn’t something that can be calculated in your head.
 And while it’s not extremely difficult, it can be hard to do without the proper tools.
-The eCapital Cost Per Mile Calculator takes the guesswork out of it and walks you through the steps to find your cost per mile.
+The eCapital Trucking Cost Per Mile Calculator takes the guesswork out of it and walks you through the steps to find your cost per mile.

-Knowing and anticipating the costs of operating your trucking business enables you to forecast your expected profits.
-If you miscalculate expenses and don’t charge your shippers and brokers enough, it could be devastating for your trucking business.
+Knowing and anticipating the costs of operating your trucking business enables you to forecast your expected profits for every haul.
+If you miscalculate your costs and don’t charge your shippers and brokers enough, it could be devastating for your trucking business.
 Knowing you monthly cost per mile could mean the difference between success and failure.
 So let’s jump in.

 1. Know Your Fixed Trucking Operating Costs

 Fixed costs are the expenses that are the same from month to month, regardless of whether your trucks are hauling a load or sitting in the parking lot.
 Fixed costs include things like insurance, truck and trailer payments, mobile phone plan, ELD and health insurance premiums.
 These are your fixed truck operating costs.

 The online eCapital Cost Per Mile Calculator shows the typical fixed costs with the national average numbers included as an example for a startup owner operator.
 Most fixed expenses are straightforward and easy to calculate.
 Some costs are paid yearly, rather than monthly, and are indicated in the calculator.

 Variable costs can increase or decrease based on the number of miles you drive each month.
 So, the more you drive, the higher your variable costs.